What is Florida Main Street?

 Promotion.
 Creating and marketing a positive image of downtown through special events, retail sales, effective advertising, and public relations.

-Design Encouraging quality building rehabilitation, sign-age, public improvements, and window displays to improve the appearance of downtown.
+Design.
+Encouraging quality building rehabilitation, sign-age, public improvements, and window displays to improve the appearance of downtown.

 Economic Vitality.
 Improving the economic base of downtown by strengthening existing businesses, recruiting new businesses, and filling second floor vacancies.